volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

 ## Summary

-Event Bubbling is a type of event propagation where the event first triggers on the innermost target element (the one we clicked), and then triggers all the way up on parent elements until it reaches the outermost DOM element or window object.
+Event Bubbling is a type of event propagation where the event fires first on the innermost target element (the one we clicked on), and then triggers all the way up on parent elements until it reaches the outermost DOM element or window object.

-Remember, that not all events bubble (the whole list can be found [here](https://en.wikipedia.org/wiki/DOM_events#Events)).
+Remember that not all events bubble (the full list can be found [here](https://en.wikipedia.org/wiki/DOM_events#Events)).

 Event Bubbling can be cancelled by using either **event.stopPropagation()** or **event.stopImmediatePropagation()** methods.

-An element that was clicked is accessible under the **event.target** property, an element that is currently running an event is accessible under the **event.currentTarget** property.
+An element that has been clicked is accessible under the **event.target** property, an element that is currently executing an event is accessible under the **event.currentTarget** property.

-Even though this concept is not something we come across often, it should definitely we familiar to you if you want to prevent different weird issues with your event handlers.
+Although we don't encounter this concept often, you should definitely be familiar with it if you want to avoid various strange problems with your event handlers.